-STOCK TRADE FORECASTING: Is it mass psychology or subject to efficient market hypothesis
+STOCK TRADE FORECASTING: Is it mass psychology or subject to efficient market hypothesis?

-It worth in further examining the implications of efficient market hypothesis as a theory in connection to the realities of the trading floor in the stock market.
+It is worth further examining the implications of efficient market hypothesis as a theory in connection to the realities of the trading floor in the stock market.
 The underpinning to this hypothesis is, stock prices should follow a random walk.
 This implies changes in stock prices should be impossible to predict from available information.
 According to the theory, the only thing that can move stock prices is news that changes the market’s perception of the company’s value.
 But such news must be unpredictable, otherwise, it wouldn’t really be news.
 Its proponents point out, it is hard to beat the market by buying allegedly undervalued stocks and selling allegedly overvalued stocks.
-It must be emphasized, statistical test show that stock prices are random walks, or at least approximately so.
+It must be emphasized, statistical tests show that stock prices are random walks, or at least approximately so.
 Which was argued by Mankiw (2010, pp.536) as the reason why index funds, which buy stocks from all companies in stock market index, outperform than most actively managed mutual funds run by professional money managers.

 - Eugene, F. (1965), “The Behaviour of stock market prices.”
 Journal of Business.
 38:34-105